-Allen Tinkham is increasingly recognized as one of the most gifted conductors and teachers of his generation.
-He is hailed by The Chicago Tribune as one of Chicago’s most important “educators, mentors and inspirational guides in the training of tomorrow’s orchestral professionals,” working “wonders” in concerts performed at a “professional level.”
+Allen Tinkham is increasingly recognized as one of the most inspiring and exciting conductors and teachers of his generation.
+He is hailed by the Chicago Tribune as both a conductor and teacher, described as working “wonders” as one of the most important “educators, mentors and inspirational guides in the training of tomorrow’s orchestral professionals” and defined by his “communicative” conducting producing “an adrenalin rush of superior playing.”